arnaud4d/documentation/docs/ViewPro/vpLanguageRef.md

 <!-- END REF -->

 #### Description

+The `VP Get default style` command <!-- REF _command_.VP_Get_default_style.Summary -->returns a default style object for a sheet<!-- END REF -->.
+The returned object contains basic document rendering properties as well as the default style settings (if any) previously set by the [VP SET DEFAULT STYLE](#vp-set-default-style) command.
+For more information about style properties, see [4D View Pro Style Objects and Style Sheets](vpConfig.md#style-objects-and-style-sheets).

 In *vpAreaName*, pass the name property of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.